Parv-01/My_Projects/README.md

 2.) git add (. ->for staging all unstaged commits/ filenames -> to stage only the filenames you added) 3.) git commit -m "message"/ left blank then can write longer commit messages 4.) git push origin main :-  push the local repo changes to main repo in github

+Command to use git and change using local repo and integrate with github ;- git remote set-url origin https://<token>@github.com/<username>/<repo>